-Answers at EU-level to the crises
+Answers to the crises

-- EU Comission and Council: European Economic Recovery Plan + legislation + financial support + 1st European Plan (2011) + OMC in green economy/employment (???/!!!) - BusinessEurope proposes: to rebuild social market economy - Trade unions (ETUC): "new green deal" - BUT: There is a necessity to change the way of thinking.
+- EU Comission and Council: European Economic Recovery Plan - BusinessEurope proposes: to rebuild social market economy - Trade unions (ETUC): "new green deal" - BUT: There is a necessity to change the way of thinking.
 The a closer look on proposals of Business Europe and ETUC reveals that most of their proposals reflect traditional employer and trade union views.
 Slight movement on the side of trade union.